sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-tutorial/tutorial-09-footer/index.md

 Open the "general" block.
 You notice that it has three links.
 Two of them have a mention of the word "listing".
 Change this to "bike".

-In "cities1" and "cities2", do the same thing: change "listings" to "bikes" in each link.

 "terms" can stay as is.

 Save changes.